-The Douglas fir grows up to 85 metres tall on the B.C. coast.
+Douglas-fir is not a true fir, so the official name is written with a hyphen to differentiate it from true fir trees (such as Grand Fir).
+The Douglas-fir grows to 20-100 metres tall, but the tallest trees are only found on the B.C. coast.
 Its cones have three forked bracts on each scale.
 The bark is reddish brown, deeply grooved and can grow over 30 centimetres thick.
 This thick bark is used as a defence against fire and insects.
 Bears like to rip it off to eat the sap underneath.

 RANGE & HABITAT

-The wood of the Douglas fir was used for fires, fishing hooks and snowshoes.
-Its branches were used for bedding and the seeds of the tree were eaten.
+The wood of the Douglas-fir is used for fires, fishing hooks and snowshoes.
+Its branches can be used for bedding and the seeds of the tree are eaten.

 It is used in heavy-duty construction because it creates very strong, beautiful wood for floors and house beams.